autocet/LudiComputer/README.md

 # LudiComputer
-An easy way to build own personal computers, in an 80 pin, 2mm pitch, based bus
+An easy way to build own personal computers, in an 80 pin, 2mm pitch, in my own S80 based bus

 It is an electronic unit built by the player himself